miguelmota/http-message-parser/README.md

 # Docs

-The function takes in a text string or [Buffer](https://nodejs.org/api/buffer.html).
+The function takes in a string or [Buffer](https://nodejs.org/api/buffer.html).

 The result message body and multipart bodies will always return back as a [Buffer](https://nodejs.org/api/buffer.html) in order to retain it's original encoding, for example when parsing binary audio data you don't want the data to be stringified.